syncfusion/Uno.SfChart/README.md

 <img width="400" src="/Images/GettingStarted.png">

-## Examples Application
+## Example applications

-You will also find a Visual Studio solution with the Syncfusion SampleBrowser.SfChart application.
+You will also find a Visual Studio solution with the SampleBrowser.SfChart application.
 It demonstrates some basic chart features.
 Here are outputs of the application below:

 <img width="700" src="/Images/SyncfusionChartDemo.gif">